 It is a 20-minute bus ride from JR Ichinoseki Station (一ノ関駅).

 From JR Ichinoseki Station, find bus stop no.9.
 You can catch bus routes no. 10 or no.11 and get off at Genbikei (厳美渓).
-Please find below the bus timetable for your reference (buses run on a different timetable between the end of Dec to early Jan each year).
+Please find below the bus timetable for your reference (buses run on a different timetable between the end of December and early January each year).
 If you need help reading it, please contact us HERE, and we will get back to you shortly.

-The last bus departing from Genbikei is at 6:45 pm, meaning if you plan to visit Genbikei in the afternoon, arriving at Genbikei by 3 pm would be highly recommended.
+The last bus departing from Genbikei is around 6:30 pm, meaning if you plan to visit Genbikei in the afternoon, arriving at Genbikei by 3 pm would be highly recommended.

 Important: Note there are currently no bus services from JR Hiraizumi Station (平泉駅).